-Dodge & Cox, a San Francisco-based investment management firm with approximately $180 billion in assets under management, will be hosting a stock pitch competition on campus this fall in conjunction with The Blue Chips investment club.
+Dodge & Cox, a San Francisco-based investment management firm with approximately $200 billion in assets under management, will be hosting a stock pitch competition on campus this fall in conjunction with The Blue Chips investment club.
 The winning teams will share a $1,000 cash prize.
-Please see the PDF attached for information on how to participate in the competition.
-Team registration closes on October 17th.
-General questions and submissions should be sent to [email protected] Technical questions may be sent to [email protected]
+General questions and submissions should be sent to [email protected] and more information can be found at the Dodge & Cox Case Competition Site.

 Below you will find links to the new DCF model and a PDF explaining the changes and general guidelines for using the model.
 The overhaul is considerable so please review the PDF carefully before using the model for the first time.